monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 world together.
 Not just for love, but for the vulnerability it demands.
 The trap (دام / dām) isn’t sinister, but it is binding.
 To live is to be ensnared by beauty, by feeling, by the ache of wanting.
 In this vision, love is not an emotion; it is a law of nature that predates matter.
 It doesn’t follow creation — it initiates it.

-I’ve spent most of my life surrounded by systems — mathematical, computational, efficient.
+As a computer scientist, I’ve spent most of my life surrounded by systems — mathematical, computational, efficient.
 We live in a world that privileges empiricism.
 We're taught about the Big Bang, dark matter, galaxies spinning.
 But Sauda offers a different origin story.
 What if it isn’t logic that holds the universe together, but longing?

 Even in calling them “servants,” Sauda flips the power dynamic.
 They are not the origin, only the